MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-64-Miscellaneous-Rules-Relating-Common-Carriers/subpart-K-Changes-Preferred-Telecommunications-Service-Providers/section-64.1190.md

 (b) All local exchange carriers who offer preferred carrier freezes shall offer freezes on a nondiscriminatory basis to all subscribers, regardless of the subscriber's carrier selections.

-(c) Preferred carrier freeze procedures, including any solicitation, must clearly distinguish among telecommunications services (*e.g.*, local exchange, intraLATA toll, and interLATA toll) subject to a preferred carrier freeze.
+(c) Preferred carrier freeze procedures, including any solicitation, must clearly distinguish among telecommunications services (e.g., local exchange, intraLATA toll, and interLATA toll) subject to a preferred carrier freeze.
 The carrier offering the freeze must obtain separate authorization for each service for which a preferred carrier freeze is requested.

 (d) *Solicitation and imposition of preferred carrier freezes.* (1) All carrier-provided solicitation and other materials regarding preferred carrier freezes must include: